 In one scene, Harry Lockhart is prompted to read lines from a script sample.
 The first line he reads ends with the phrase "go spit", which is also a catchphrase of Danny Glover's character in the Lethal Weapon (1987) movies.

 At one point in the film, Gay Perry reveals that Colin Farrell is up for the role, for which Harry is auditioning.
 Val Kilmer had previously played Philip, father of Alexander the Great (Farrell) in Alexander (2004).

 The trivia items below may give away important plot points.

 Towards the end, Harry attributes Perry's dubious survival to when "the studio gets paranoid about a downer ending."
 The same rationale caused a change to the endings of Shane Black's prior screenplays for Lethal Weapon 2 (1989) and The Long Kiss Goodnight (1996).

-Corpse count: 13: Protocop Actor (falls off Harmony's balcony); Richie (shot by woman on fire escape); Veronica Dexter (the "lady in the lake"); Jenna Lane (suicide); Mr Frying Pan (shot by food stand owner); Pink Hair Girl (shot by Mr Fire); Mr Fire (shot by Harry); Dexter's Clinic guard (shot by Harry); Aurelio (shot by Perry); Dexter's goon on bridge (shot by Perry); Harlan Dexter (shot by Harry); two goons on freeway (shot by Harry).
+Body count: thirteen: Protocop actor (falls off Harmony's balcony); Richie (shot by woman on fire escape); Veronica Dexter (the "lady in the lake"); Jenna Lane (suicide); Mr Frying Pan (shot by food stand owner); Pink Hair Girl (shot by Mr Fire); Mr Fire (shot by Harry); Dexter's Clinic guard (shot by Harry); Aurelio (shot by Perry); Dexter's goon on bridge (shot by Perry); Harlan Dexter (shot by Harry); two goons on freeway (shot by Harry).

 There is a clue to the murder plot in a shot of a defective hotel "No Vacancy" sign.
 The sign flashes "No Vac".
-In the Hitchcock film "Vertigo", Kim Novak plays a woman who doubles for a murder victim.
+In the Hitchcock film Vertigo (1958), Kim Novak plays a woman who doubles for a murder victim.